 In response to a legislative directive, the Governing Board has adopted the following policy:

-- This policy may not be used as a defense by an employee who is being or has been disciplined for legitimate reasons or cause under District policy, and it shall not be a violation of this policy to take an adverse personnel action towards an employee whose conduct or performance warrants discipline.
+- It shall not be a violation of this policy to take an adverse personnel action towards an employee whose conduct or performance warrants discipline.

 - Termination of employment